trishness/readmegenerator/README.md

 # WANDER
   ![license](https://img.shields.io/badge/license-GNUAGPLv3-green)
    ## Purpose of this project :
-   An app to help an indecisive hiker select an adventure near Seattle.
+   A user friendly application that assists an indecisive hiker in selecting their next outdoor adventure near Seattle.
    # Table of Contents:
    1. [Licenses](#licenses)
    2. [Contributing](#contributing)